 North Island joined the Marriott Bonvoy portfolio several years ago, and you can now use Bonvoy points to book a stay.
 Note that you must stay a minimum of four nights, and each night will set you back in the ballpark of 385,000 Bonvoy points.
 Plus, you’ll be on the hook for a helicopter transfer that runs about $920 per person, per direction.
 Considering, though, that rooms routinely sell for well over $6,000 per night, this could represent a phenomenal use of Marriott points, provided you have a whole lot of points that are waiting to be used.

-If you’re looking to get started on building that Bonvoy account balance, consider signing up for the Marriott Bonvoy Brilliant™ American Express® Card.
-The card currently comes with a welcome offer of 75,000 Bonvoy points, which you’ll get after spending $3,000 in the first three months of holding the card.
+If you’re looking to get started on building that Bonvoy account balance, consider signing up for the Marriott Bonvoy Brilliant® American Express® Card.
+The card currently comes with a welcome bonus offer of 95,000 Bonvoy points, which you’ll get after spending $5,000 in the first three months of holding the card.
 (Terms apply.)

 The resort has just 67 villas and 23 deluxe rooms and suites.
 Each offers stunning views of Phang Nga Bay, which is dotted with dramatic limestone formations.
 Beachfront villas feature private plunge pools and direct access to the stunning beaches of the island.